England beaten as NZ fight back to draw T20 series

 England's score felt below par on a small ground and so it proved.

-New Zealand spinners Ish Sodhi and Mitchell Santner changed the momentum with 3-30 and 2-21 but, in contrast, Adil Rashid was hit for two fours and a six by Seifert in his first five balls.
+New Zealand spinners Mitchell Santner and Ish Sodhi changed the momentum with 3-30 and 2-21 but, in contrast, Adil Rashid was hit for two fours and a six by Seifert in his first five balls.

 Ahmed bowled well - he had Seifert caught and bowled and Phillips taken in the leg-side deep - but New Zealand managed a short boundary better and England's seamers, plus Rashid and Moeen Ali, went the distance.

-Bairstow's injury meant captain Jos Buttler, who had originally rested himself, took to the field with the gloves.
+Bairstow's injury, which he played down afterwards, meant captain Jos Buttler, who had originally rested himself, took to the field with the gloves.

 He will hope for more consistency in the ODI series with Joe Root and Ben Stokes among those set to return.